philmetscher/neuefische-react-test/README.md

 We have supplied you with a backend, so this is a frontend test only.
 You need to follow the specifications as detailed below.
 Use the screenshot at the bottom of this page as a wireframe.

 This weekend test has a very long list of specifications which might make it seem larger than it actually is.
 Focus on completing one specification at a time.
-Let both the tests &

 We recommend that your first command is: